A bibliography of books and papers by Penelope Walton Rogers

 Walton Rogers, P, 2008, 'Textiles', pp305-6 in P Booth, A-M Bingham and S Lawrence, A Roadside Settlement at Westhawk Farm, Ashford, Kent, Excavations 1998-9 (Oxford Archaeology Monograph 2).
 Oxford: Oxford Archaeological Unit.

 A strip of folded tabby-weave linen appears to have been wrapped around the broken handle of a copper-alloy patera recovered from a Late Iron Age cremation burial.
-The fibre was well preserved and identified as fully processed flax, from Linum usitatissimum L. The limited comparative material from this period is reviewed.
+The fibre was well preserved and identified as fully processed flax, from Linum usitatissimum L. The find was related to comparable material from other sites.

 Walton Rogers, P, 2007, Cloth and Clothing in Early Anglo-Saxon England (AD 450-700) (CBA Research Report 145).
 York: CBA.

 This volume draws on a range of archaeological, historical and art-historical evidence to reconstruct the clothing of the Early Anglo-Saxons.
 It describes the tools, raw materials and processes of manufacture and explains how women were the directors of the craft.
 It summarises the technical features of 3,800 textiles recovered from 162 cemeteries and places them within their national and European context.
 One chapter is dedicated to the, mostly metal, brooches, pins and buckles used to fasten the garments.
 This is followed by a detailed review of costume styles, including belts, necklaces, bags and shoes.
 By means of a new protocol for the interpretation of costume in clothed burials, the research uncovers regional, social and gender differences in clothing and accessories.